mjoblin/vibin/README_DEV.md

 The REST API is mostly a thin API layer that sits in front of `Vibin`.
 The WebSocket server subscribes to any `Vibin` updates, which it then passes on to any connected clients.

+### Supporting other hardware devices

+The intent behind the `Streamer` and `MediaServer` interfaces is that they would be general enough to support a variety of implementations for different hardware devices.
+The reality is that they're _heavily_ influenced by two specific products: [StreamMagic] network streamers from Cambridge Audio, and the [Asset UPnP] media server software (implemented in `streammagic.py` and `asset.py` respectively).

+The same issue applies to many of the models (`models.py`) and types (`types.py`).

+If additional devices were to be supported then it's likely that the interfaces, models, and types, would need to be adjusted appropriately.
+It would be a learning adventure.

 ### Tests